Search MilitaryCAC:

 Video for configuring your Mac

-NOTE: Outcomes vary greatly...It could be as simple as steps 1 & 2 which allows the Firefox application to "see" the CAC while other users have tried all of the suggestions and still have issues.
+NOTE: Outcomes vary...It could be as simple as steps 1 & 2 which allows the Firefox application to "see" the CAC while other users have tried all of the suggestions and still have issues.
 A few computers have required #3.

-1. Download ActivClient 6.2.0.50 from links on ActivClient page, don't forget to also update it.
+1. Windows users Download ActivClient 7.1.0.153 from links on ActivClient page

 1a.
 Use an Open Source middleware program like OpenSC.
 Download the 32 bit version or the the 64 bit version.

-2. Use this helpful file that may assist you in making your CAC work with Firefox (if it already works with Internet Explorer)
+2. Follow this helpful guide to assist you in making your CAC work with Firefox (if it already works with Internet Explorer)

 NOTE: Due to Firefox's unpredictable nature, you may not be able to use it with your CAC.
 Give these ideas a try, you may get lucky.